 After a career as an architecture and planning consultant, I started painting full time in 2012.
 I painted landscapes and cityscapes for a few years, until 2015 when I began shifting to mostly figurative work, as a way to convey more directly through my art, themes that are meaningful to me, including racial discrimination and social justice.

-My initial motivation was simple, I wanted to show Asian faces in paintings.
-Inspired by contemporary black painters, I wanted to depict Asian Americans who went through discrimination, worked hard in tough occupations, and suffered indignities, all for the sake of their children.
+My inspiration is my own personal and family history.
+My recent paintings focus on the Asian-American experience, something I call "(In)Visible."
+My initial motivation was simple: I wanted to show Asian faces in paintings.
+Inspired by contemporary painters and especially African-American painters who depict every day people as proud and dignified, I want to tell the story of Asian-Americans who experienced profound discrimination, worked hard in tough occupations, and suffered numerous indignities for the sake of their children.

 Similarly, my "Essential" paintings portray today’s front-line and behind the scenes workers, those doing the risky and often thankless jobs that have gotten us through the pandemic: fast food restaurants, fulfillment centers, and other low-wage occupations.
 They are also deserving of dignity and respect.